ginnox1/iCADdocs_online/TerraForm/TerraForm.md

 ## Assemblies with Tracer (Bees):
 [Back to toc](#table-of-contents)

 Tracer assemblies are assemblies with additional geometric constraints defined.
 The constraints are defined using an AutoCAD object representing a plan view of the desired constraint.
 The constraint represents the extent to which b (in b,m,h triplet) extends at any given station.

 <img src="./media/image3.png" style="width:6.5in;height:3.72222in" />

-Fig: Plan view of a fill work with schematic of tracer objects or lines.
+Fig: Plan view of a fill work with schematic of tracer lines.

-> **Important Note**: The tracer objects must be prepared in exactly the above orientation so that x coordinates represent station along the axis, and y coordinates represent distance from the alignment axis.

 This can be applied to any assembly section to dynamically transform how the assembly changes shape along the stations.

 Note: All tracer lines must be drawn to scale, referenced to a valid axis pair, and properly Tagged.

 To add a tracer line to an assembly: